influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/event-handler-setup.md

 The optional configuration settings are:

 `chat_id`
 &emsp;&emsp;&emsp;Set to a Telegram [chat id](#telegram-chat-id).
-This serves as the default chat id if the TICKscript doesn't specify a chat id.
+This serves as the default chat id if the TICKscript does not specify a chat id.
 `parse-mode`
 &emsp;&emsp;&emsp;Set to `Markdown` or `HTML` for markdown-formatted or HTML-formatted alert messages.
 The default `parse-mode` is `Markdown`.
 `disable-web-page-preview`